OE Fine Wire Technology

 Does the Bosch part number have meaning to help determine the specifications of the plug?

 Yes!
 See the Technical Info tab for the list of designation codes.

-How does platinum improve a spark plug?
+How do precious metals improve a spark plug?

 What are the advantages of surface air gap plugs such as Platinum+4 and Platinum+2?

 To validate the improved performance of surface air gap plugs with a pure platinum core and multiple ground electrodes, extensive testing was conducted in the laboratory and in the field:

 - The first test measured the energy transfer efficiency of the four-electrode platinum plug compared to conventional and other premium plugs with a single ground electrode.
 This certified laboratory test measured the additional pressure generated by the spark discharge in a pressure chamber.
 Higher pressure equals a higher energy transfer by the spark.
 The test showed that the four-electrode platinum plugs transferred more energy to the air/fuel mixture resulting in improved driveablility and lower emissions.

 - As a spark plug wears via erosion and corrosion, the gap between the center electrode and ground electrode gets larger.
 The larger the gap, the more voltage is required to produce a spark, until the capability of the ignition system is exceeded and the plug misfires.
 It was found that the multiple ground electrode, pure platinum center electrode plug reduces gap erosion and increasing voltage requirements over time.

 - Roush Industries, an independent test lab, measured the fuel consumption for the four-electrode platinum plug, as well as, that for original equipment and other premium single ground electrode plugs.
 Fuel savings up to 4.8% were found in the four electrodes, platinum core plugs.
 Tests were conducted in accordance with Federal Test Procedure 75FTP and HFE.